CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 Let's pose a problem: given any time in 24 hour clock, we want to format it as a 12 hour clock time.

-To solve this goal, we're going to implement a function `formatAs12HourClock`.
+To achieve this goal, we're going to implement a function `formatAs12HourClock`.

 > `formatAs12HourClock` is a function that should take any string representing a time in 24 hour clock
 > and return a string of the same time represented in 12 hour clock.